-All not for profit community-based organizations that wish to apply for expense funding for FY2021 must submit a Council Application here.
-Applications to receive expense funding will be posted on the Council’s website on Thursday, January 2, 2020, and the submission deadline will be on Tuesday, February 18, 2020.
+All not-for-profit community-based organizations that wish to apply for expense funding for FY2022 must submit a Council Application here.
+Applications to receive expense funding will be posted on the Council’s website on Monday, January 4, 2021, and the submission deadline will be on Tuesday, February 16, 2021.

 Submitting an Application

-*Please note that if an application is not submitted within the filing period, the organization will not be eligible for FY2021 funding.
+*Please note that if an application is not submitted within the filing period, the community-based organization will not be eligible for FY2022 funding.

 Non-City Capital Funding